 #12 New Relic

 New Relic is a cloud-based monitoring tool that offers full-stack observability in a single secure cloud.
-Applications created in Ruby, Java, .Net, PHP, and Python are supported by New Relic.
-Teams can correlate a complete stack to more quickly visualize and debug issues due to its pay-as-you-go mechanism, and they only pay for the resources they really utilize.
+It supports applications created in Ruby, Java, .Net, PHP, and Python.

 A live and detailed view of your network, infrastructure, applications, end-user experience, machine-learning models, and more is provided via full-stack monitoring.
 When a model gets less accurate, warnings and alarms from New Relic Applied Intelligence help to increase trust.